ably77/gloo-platform-argo-rollouts-blog/README.md

 EOF
 ```

-Now apply the kustomize using `kubectl apply -k` to deploy the argo-rollouts controller into the `argo-rollouts` namespace
+Apply the kustomization using:
 ```
 kubectl apply -k .
 ```

-Check to see if your argo-rollouts controller has been deployed:
+Verify if the argo-rollouts controller has been deployed:
 ```
 % kubectl get pods -n argo-rollouts
 NAME                             READY   STATUS    RESTARTS   AGE